Explore

 Antz (1998)

-With the release of Antz and A Bug's Life, 1998 was the year of the computer generated insect genre.
-And the subject of lil' multi-limbed critters isn't the only thing the two movies shared.
-Both releases have been critically rated pretty much the same by both film critics and audiences alike (although, A Bug's Life did take in more in terms of the box offiice, but not so much that it would've considered a total squash).
+With the release of both Antz and A Bug's Life, it seemed at the time as though 1998 was the year of the computer-generated insect genre.
+However, the subject of lil' multi-limbed critters isn't the only thing the two movies shared.
+Both releases have been critically rated pretty much at the same level by both film critics and audiences alike (although, A Bug's Life did take in more in terms of the box office, but not so much that it would've considered a total squash).
+And I think a big part of that was because the creativity, enthusiasm and energy level of both could be felt crawling out of the screen as they played.
+Today, releasing two such similarly themed family features would never be allowed to happen between animation studios, but back then, it really made film fans get really excited with the potential that came from the duo sharing a movie going season.

 A Bug's Life (1998)

 The late 90's were the early part of Pixar Studios with this movie being only their second entry into the world of motion pictures.
-A Bug's Life, along with it's sister computer-created crawlies cartoon Antz, was the next step in the advancing technology of 3D animation.
+A Bug's Life, along with its sister computer-created crawlies cartoon Antz, was the next step in the advancing technology of 3D animation.
 However, the thing about these early computer animation films was that their level of tech had a very short shelf life.
-CGI was only get better, and at an accumulated rate.
+CGI was only getting better, and at an accumulated rate.
 Therefore, these movies could not depend solely on their graphics to sustain them.
-They needed solid stories behind the then eye popping images to give ‘em some kind of longevity.
+They needed solid stories behind the then eye-popping images to give ‘em some kind of longevity.

 And that’s what A Bug’s Life manages to do.
 Don’t expect Oscar material in this sophomore effort from Pixar, but its tiny tale of insects imitating a slice of life of human society is one that is well worth a sit-through, even today.
 The script manages to set up the premise with enough metaphoric wit and endearing characters to keep viewers invested, and the dated visuals pack enough charming exaggeration to allow one to look past the quickly antiquated elements that have been leveled up past eleven by this point.

-Sure today’s 3 dimensional animation may be mountains when compared this 90’s anthill, but the life of this bug still crawls with the energy and enthusiasm that keeps it entertaining even to the most discernible eyes of any modern day millennial.
+Sure today’s 3-dimensional animation may be mountains when compared to this 90’s anthill, but the life of this bug still crawls with the energy and enthusiasm that keeps it entertaining even to the most discernible eyes of any modern-day millennial.

 People who added this item 53 Average listal rating (22 ratings) 7.5 IMDB Rating 7.1